davgra/koverobot/README.md

 * Robots should avoid obstacles
 * Robots should optimise to fastest route
-* Sites should display current stock
 * Game should run on Windows (it might already but test it)
 * refactor
 * set limits on zoom
+* sites should produce on given producerate

 ## Changelog

+### 2/2 17:20
+* Sites should display current stock

 ### 2/2 16:50
 * Robots move faster on roads